morganwilliamsb/website/works.md

 ---
 title: "List of Works"
 layout: page
+introduction: Here you will find a complete list of Bethan’s works, all of which are available for purchase or hire directly from the composer.
+For enquiries about performing a work, obtaining materials, or discussing specific requirements not listed, please contact Bethan directly at morganwilliamsbethan@gmail.com.
 ---

 <div class="works-list" markdown="1">

-Here you will find a complete list of Bethan’s works, all of which are available for purchase or hire directly from the composer.
-For enquiries about performing a work, obtaining materials, or discussing specific requirements not listed, please contact Bethan directly at morganwilliamsbethan@gmail.com.

 # Solo